Our OT’s address needs around the following areas:

 Our therapists use a range of different interventions informed by relationship and developmentally based approaches including:

-- Individual and Peer group speech and language therapies targeting a range of speech, communication and language challenges
+- Individual and Peer speech and language therapies targeting a range of speech, communication and language challenges

 - Specific assessments when required